OmniBlocks/scratch-gui/README.md

 <!-- thisi is not a six seeven joke !-->
 ---
+## Vibe Coding
+As you can tell by some of the slop in this codebase, I have, for the past month, been experimenting with different AI tools to aid in development of OmniBlocks.
+I can confirm that it sucks, and I apologize for polluting the codebase with slop.
+I am in progress of writing about this in an article about my stance on AI that I will show to everyone soon.
+I will also start to write more code by myself and my fellow human contributors, as it AI is detrimental to my own skills as well.
+If you are planning to contribute to OmniBlocks, please don't vibe code large features, or preferably, anything at all.
+From my experience, AI is best for repetitive, mild tasks, like updating things across files quickly or adding small features, but even these have to go through a review process that takes about 2 days for me.
+Please don't make PRs with features that are entirely AI-generated, especially if you didn't test the code or review it.

 **Note:** This is a fork designed specifically for OmniBlocks.
 If you want to make your own Scratch or TurboWarp mod, please refer to the [upstream scratch-gui repository](https://github.com/LLK/scratch-gui) or the [turbowarp scratch-gui repository](https://github.com/TurboWarp/scratch-gui) instead.